nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-01-12-multiple-learners-iteration-3.md

   </div>
 </div>

-### 4. and 5.
-An approach to multiple learner 60/40 claims
+### 4. and 5. approaching multiple learner 60/40 claims
 Multiple learners has already been much more challenging for 60/40.
 We needed to make a decision of whether to include support for multiple learners on 60/40 claims for the initial release of multiple learners.
 The following factors impact this decision:
 - the implications for submitters adding multiple learners to 60/40 claims is different to 100 claims and the impact it might have is often not clear.
 - Research has shown that submitters are less likely use multiple learners for 60/40 claims